-- 9.2 The research has evidenced: - An overall five year requirement (2014/15 to 2018/19) of 6 Gypsy and Traveller pitches (including turnover); - An overall five year requirement (2014/15 to 2018/19) for 4 Travelling Showperson Pitches assuming no turnover; and - A recommendation to identify up to three transit or stop-over pitches across Herefordshire based on past tends of unauthorised encampment activity over the next five years. - 9.3 Over the longer-term (15 years 2014/15 to 2028/29), the research would suggest a requirement of: - 10 additional Gypsy and Traveller pitches over the period 2019/20 to 2023/24 and 13 pitches over the period 2024/25 to 2028/29; and - 1 additional Showperson pitch over the period 2019/20 to 2023/24 and 2 additional pitches over the period 2024/25 to 2028/29 assuming no turnover. - 9.4 In order to meet future requirements the Council has already considered the potential to increase the number of pitches on available sites, and needs to ensure they have an adequate supply of additional sites identified in their Local Plans to address immediate and longer-term need.
+- 9.2 The research has evidenced: - An overall five year requirement (2014/15 to 2018/19) of 19 Gypsy and Traveller pitches (including turnover); - An overall five year requirement (2014/15 to 2018/19) for 5 Travelling Showperson Pitches assuming no turnover; and - A recommendation to identify up to three transit or stop-over pitches across Herefordshire based on past tends of unauthorised encampment activity over the next five years. - 9.3 The above should be viewed as a minimum requirement based on the current supply of pitches and assumptions regarding need from households living in bricks and mortar dwellings.
+However, with the new revised guidance altering the definition of Travellers it is actually more likely that these may be seen as a maximum given that the new definition focuses on the needs of those who are actually Travelling or planning to travel. - 9.4 Over the longer-term (10 years 2019/20 to 2028/29), the research would suggest a requirement of: - 10 additional Gypsy and Traveller pitches over the period 2019/20 to 2023/24 and 13 pitches over the period 2024/25 to 2028/29; and - 1 additional Showperson pitch over the period 2019/20 to 2023/24 and 2 additional pitches over the period 2024/25 to 2028/29 assuming no turnover. - 9.5 The above should be viewed as a minimum requirement based on the current supply of plots and the views expressed by Showperson households who have been interviewed.
+However, with the new revised guidance altering the definition of Travellers it is actually more likely that these may be seen as a maximum given that the new definition focuses on the needs of those who are actually Travelling or planning to travel. - 9.6 In order to meet future requirements the Council has already considered the potential to increase the number of pitches on available sites, and needs to ensure they have an adequate supply of additional sites identified in their Local Plans to address immediate and longer-term need.
 The Council will need to work closely with both settled and Travelling communities to do this.
 The Council, in partnership with Travelling communities, needs to consider the options available to help meet identified need, including the expansion of existing sites, redesignation of unauthorised sites, use of Community Land Trusts and exceptions site policies.
-Some of these areas is now looked at in more detail, alongside good practice in planning for Gypsy and Traveller provision. - 9.5 Local planning authorities have a duty to identify land for Traveller and Travelling Showpeople development.
+Some of these areas is now looked at in more detail, alongside good practice in planning for Gypsy and Traveller provision.

+9.7 Local planning authorities have a duty to identify land for Traveller and Travelling Showpeople development.
 Planning authorities are best placed to do this as they are most likely to know the current status of the land and the probability of securing planning permission.